Preschool For All: Provider Frequently Asked Questions

 What happens if I receive 10 slots, but we do not have 10 children enrolled?
 What if an enrolled child leaves the program?
 Is payment affected if there is a gap between the child leaving and that spot getting filled?

-Preschool for All is responsible for filling contracted slots and will maintain a waitlist of prioritized families interested in a preschool slot.
+The Preschool & Early Learning Division (PEL) is responsible for filling contracted slots and will maintain a waitlist of prioritized families interested in a preschool slot.
 Preschool for All will pay providers for all of the slots included in their contract, even if they are unfilled or an enrolled child leaves the program.

 How will providers be paid?
 Is there help with start-up?